Denyss-stack/recipe-app-API/README.md

-## About
+<h3>About</h3>

-In this section l have created built a backend REST API using Python, Django, Django REST Framework, Docker, GitHub Actions, Postgres and Test Driven Development(TDD).
+In this section, l have built a backend REST API using Python, Django, Django REST Framework, Docker, GitHub Actions, Postgres and Test Driven Development(TDD).

 ---

-**This REST APi can handle**:
+**This REST API can handle**:

 - User authentication
 - Creating objects
 - Filtering and sorting objects
-- Ading and viewing image
+- Adding and viewing image

 ---

-During development, l have gained new knowledge about TDD and smth about docker, also I was configured Swagger for browsing my APIs.
+During development, l have gained new knowledge about TDD and smth about docker, also I configured Swagger for browsing my APIs.

 ---

 ### Demo
-Swagger endpionts
+<p>Swagger endpoints</p>
 ![Alt text](Screenshot_1.png)